hoeggsoftware/mule-cookbook/README.md

 **Ruby Types:** String

 The path to the folder containing the mule archive and license.
+Defaults to `'/tmp/mule'`.

 #### `user`

 **Ruby Types:** String

 The user that owns the mule runtime.
+Defaults to `'mule'`.

 #### `version`

 **Ruby Types:** String

 The version of Mule ESB to be installed.
+This is a required attribute.

 #### `wrapper_additional`

 **Ruby Types:** Array

-Optional.
 An array of strings containing the arguments sent to the JVM through the `wrapper.java.additional.n` settings in the Tanuki Java Service Wrapper.
 Recommended arguments to the JVM will have sane defaults for mule if not included:

 * `-Dorg.glassfish.grizzly.nio.transport.TCPNIOTransport.max-receive-buffer-size=1048576`
 * `-Dorg.glassfish.grizzly.nio.transport.TCPNIOTransport.max-send-buffer-size=1048576`